Table of Contents

 Intel CET and JNet

-From .NET 9 preview 6, CET is enabled by default on supported hardware when the final stage produce an executable artifact, i.e. the csproj file contains <OutputType>Exe</OutputType>.
+From .NET 9 preview 6, CET is enabled by default on supported hardware when the build output is an executable (i.e. the .csproj contains <OutputType>Exe</OutputType>).

 <PropertyGroup Condition="'$(TargetFramework)' == 'net9.0'">